Berwick-upon-Tweed (constituency)

-Berwick-upon-Tweed (/ˌbɛrᵻk-/) was a parliamentary constituency in Northumberland represented in the House of Commons of the UK Parliament from 2015 until its abolition for the 2024 general election by Anne-Marie Trevelyan, a Conservative.
+Berwick-upon-Tweed (/ˌbɛrᵻk-/) was a parliamentary constituency in Northumberland represented in the House of Commons of the UK Parliament from 2015 until its abolition for the 2024 general election by Conservative Anne-Marie Trevelyan.

-It was a parliamentary borough in the county of Northumberland of the House of Commons of England from 1512 to 1706, then of the House of Commons of Great Britain from 1707 to 1800 and of the House of Commons of the United Kingdom from 1801 to 1885.
+It was a parliamentary borough in the county of Northumberland, of the House of Commons of England from 1512 to 1706, then of the House of Commons of Great Britain from 1707 to 1800 and of the House of Commons of the United Kingdom from 1801 to 1885.
 It returned two Members of Parliament (MPs), elected by the bloc vote system.
-It was a county constituency since 1885, electing one MP under the first-past-the-post system.
+It was a county constituency from 1885, electing one MP under the first-past-the-post system.

 Under the 2023 Periodic Review of Westminster constituencies, the seat was expanded and renamed North Northumberland to reflect the inclusion of the town of Morpeth from the abolished constituency of Wansbeck.

 Profile

 The constituency of Berwick-upon-Tweed was in the county of Northumberland.
 It included as its northernmost point the town of Berwick-upon-Tweed and stretched south to include the towns of Alnwick and Amble — the Northumberland coast formed its long eastern boundary.
-Its length was roughly 50 miles (80 km) and its area is 2,310 square kilometres.
+Its length was roughly 50 mi and its area 2,310 sqkm.

 Predominantly rural in character, this constituency is the most northerly in England and is relatively sparsely populated.